 On the main dashboard, go to Automation, on the bottom left side, click on Import feed.

-You have two options: Upload CSV file or Google Drive.
+Whatever option you choose, you have two options for where you add your data: Upload CSV file or Google Drive.

-After the upload is complete, the mapping modal will open, called Set unique ID, allowing you to connect your spreadsheet with our platform.
+After the upload is complete, the mapping modal will open, called Map feed content, allowing you to connect your spreadsheet with our platform.

 If your columns have the same names as those in your pre-made templates, they will be mapped automatically.